-Saumur France – history, wine, chateaux, mushrooms & caves.
+Saumur France – history, wine, chateaux, mushrooms & caves in the Loire Valley.
 Saumur France is also known as the Pearl of the Anjou and you will find it at the southern end of Anjou, where the Thouet and Loire rivers meet.
 We were housesitting in a little village in the Anjou and being a foodie I had read that Saumur was home to a mushroom museum (not to mention it was in the heart of the famous Anjou vineyards).

 - Where is Saumur France?

 - How to get to Saumur

 - Saumur France a UNESCO World Heritage Site